haiduongnguyen/blog-on-netlify/content/home/posts.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-title: Recent Blog Posts
+title: Blog Posts
 subtitle: ''

 # Position of this section on the page
-weight: 1
+weight: 2

 content:
   # Filter content to display